 Before I share with you 21 common chengyu, you may be wondering…

-Chinese take pride in both their language and history, so seeing that chengyu tie both together, it comes as no surprise that Chinese idioms are super important in Chinese popular culture.
+Chinese people take pride in both their language and history, so seeing that chengyu tie both of these together, it comes as no surprise that Chinese idioms are super important in China’s popular culture.

 When in China, you’re always going to encounter locals speaking chengyu, whether it be when giving a toast, teaching a concept in school, giving friendly advice, or just in simple conversation.

-So now that I think we can both agree that Chengyu is really important, let’s go over 21 common Chengyu and what they mean in English.
+So now that you understand the cultural importance of chengyu, let’s cover 21 common chengyu and what they mean in English.

 21 Brilliant Chinese Idioms Worth Memorizing (aka chengyu)

 Below are 21 Chinese idioms that are super useful and worth committing to memory as you’re learning the Chinese language.

 I’ve provided the Chinese characters, the pinyin, and a short explanation of how each chengyu is used to help learn each one.